craigmbooth/craigmbooth.github.io/pages/bread-bakers-apprentice-challenge/index.md

 ## #46: Roasted Onion and Asiago Miche (pp. 310-313)

 {% include gallery id="gallery-onionasiago" %}

+Great way to finish out the book.
+This is one of my favorite breads from the whole thing.
+The combination of the dough containing a lot of fat (cheese and oil) with the high cooking temperature led to a crispy outside, just covered in cheese.
+10/10 would make again.

 ## #45: Potato, Cheddar, and Chive Torpedoes (pp. 307-309)